Teesmade Co and Teesmade Engineering

 Robert Absolom believes that following the Teesmade Cabinet his father developed a model with a tapered frontage, both kettle and teapot being situated behind the clock.
 Then on August 21st 1935 Absolom, together with George Herbert Johnson of Hampton Works, Sheen Lane, Mortlake, SW14, applied for a patent for a new design, patent no 440941.
 George reached an agreement with L G Hawkins to manufacture these tea makers for them.
 The unit, branded as the Tecal, was manufactured by George Absolom from 1936 until the beginning of World War 2 in 1939.

 During the war period as a result of contracts involving a variety of metal working, George Absolom changed the name of his company from Teesmade Co to Teesmade Engineering.
-The photo shows the workforce at the rear of 52 Lansbury Drive around 1947-48, with Robert Absolom seated centre right, and Reg Juster seated at front.
+The photo below shows the workforce at the rear of 52 Lansbury Drive around 1947-48, with Robert Absolom seated centre right, and Reg Juster seated at front.

 At first the company concentrated on making electric kettles and tumbler elements for hot drinks, which were in greater demand than luxury items.
 In 1949 Absolom and Hawkins jointly applied for patent number 616208, for an automatic thermal cut-out for an electric heating element.
 In 1954 George Absolom submitted a patent application, number 645238, for improvements relating to thermally-actuated electric connector-plug ejectors.